omnibenchmark/omnibenchmark/omni/io/README.md

 print(json.dumps(policy, indent=2))
 ```

+## Create new access key

+### MinIO

+In the MinIO Console navigate to 'Access Keys' and click 'Create access key'.
+Set 'Restrict beyond user policy' to 'ON'.
 Replace the displayed policy with the output of the above command.
 Enter a name (Preferable syntax: `Benchmark: <BENCHMARK>`) and a description.
 Click on `Create` and copy the access key and secret key.

+### AWS

+Create a new user.
+Create a new policy with the output of the above command.
+Attach policy to user.
+Create access key for user.

+## Save access key information locally

-Save in a `<CONFIG>.json` file somewhere with the following format:
+Save the access key and secret key in a `<CONFIG>.json` file somewhere with the following format:

 ```
 {"endpoint": "<URL>", "access_key": "<ACCESS_KEY>", "secret_key": "<SECURE_KEY>", "secure": false}
 ```

-## setup
+## Usage

 To use the MinIOStorage class, use the following code: